yanlinchen1985/dsgn270-a1/README.md

 - With the very similar colors, styles and fonts, repetition brings a sense of unity and cohesiveness.

-The design of the JOEY website is excellent in many aspects, but there are still somethings needed to be improved.
+The design of the JOEY website is excellent in many aspects, but there are still some things needed to be improved.

 - Leaving more negative space could help this website more effective .